-13. In respect of the terms of reference under review, it is recommended that Georgia take steps to have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites.
-It is however noted that Georgia will not be exchanging CbC reports in 2018.
+13. In respect of the terms of reference (OECD, 2017) under review, it is recommended that Maldives take steps to put in place an exchange of information framework that allows Automatic Exchange of Information and have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites.
+It is however noted that Maldives will not be exchanging CbC reports in 2018.